calimero-archive/docs/docs/tutorial/voting-tutoral.md

 **Note**: Replace **SHARD_ID** with your shard name

-This command will create a keypair in the `~/.near-credentials/` folder.

-Navigate to the `~/.near-credentials/` folder to locate the keypair file, usually in `.json` format:
+Navigate to the `~/.near-credentials/` folder to locate the generated keypair file which is in a `.json` format:

 ```bash
 cd ~/.near-credentials/network-id/account-id.json